mr-mstr/101-decorators/README.md

           def x(self, value):
               self._x = value

-  In this example, the setter method for the x property is decorated with the min_max decorator, which enforces a minimum value of 0 and a maximum value of 100 for the x property.
-If the value being set is outside of this range, the decorator will raise a ValueError.
+  In this example, the setter method for the `x` property is decorated with the `@min_max` decorator, which enforces a minimum value of 0 and a maximum value of 100 for the `x` property.
+If the value being set is outside of this range, the decorator will raise a `ValueError`.

 ## Debugging Decorators

 When working with decorators, it can be helpful to use tools and techniques that allow you to introspect and debug them.
 Here are some approaches you can use to debug decorators in Python:

-* Use the functools.wraps decorator: When you define a decorator, the decorated function loses its original identity, including its name and docstring.
-You can use the functools.wraps decorator to preserve the decorated function's identity and make it easier to introspect and debug.
-Here is an example of how to use functools.wraps:
+* Use the `functools.wraps` decorator: When you define a decorator, the decorated function loses its original identity, including its name and docstring.
+You can use the `functools.wraps` decorator to preserve the decorated function's identity and make it easier to introspect and debug.
+Here is an example of how to use `functools.wraps`:

         from functools import wraps